Search and Compare the Best Clinics and Doctors at the Lowest Prices for Prostate Cancer Treatment in Thailand

 What does a Prostate Cancer Treatment Procedure Involve?

 If you are generally healthy and cancer has not spread, surgery is the best option.
 Surgery is performed during general anesthetic and may involve removing your prostate gland and the tissue around it.
 Following on with radiation therapy, high-energy beams (similar to X-rays) are used to kill the cancer cells, or with chemotherapy, drugs taken by the mouth or through an IV are used to kill cancer cells and shrink the tumors.
 For advanced prostate cancer, immunotherapy is used to use your immune system to fight cancer.

+The strategy for post-treatment follow-up subsequent to a Prostate Cancer Treatment procedure in Thailand entails a multi-faceted approach, targeted at facilitating a superior recuperation journey.
 Your doctor will likely give you instructions, which may include eating a healthy, balanced diet and performing light exercises.
 You may also need to attend follow-up appointments with your local doctor to monitor your condition.
 During this appointment, make sure you tell your doctor about any symptoms you experience.

 If you prefer not to undergo any of the treatments mentioned above because of the side effects or your personal reasons, you can discuss with your doctor what your alternatives are.
 For early prostate cancer, you may undergo cryotherapy or cryosurgery.
 If your condition does not cause any symptoms, your doctor may suggest active surveillance.